Eden Log: Synopsis

 A man wakes up disoriented, deep inside a cave.
 Suffering amnesia, he has no recollection of who he is, or how he got there.
 A dead man lies next to him.
 As he stumbles around in the limited light, he comes upon a dilapidated area with damaged pieces of technology all around him.
 A registration plays, explaining the place is a sort of processing network called Eden Log, whose workers are all immigrants promised citizenship in the society above ground.
 The workers are apparently harvesting the sap of a gigantic plant whose roots and vines are now everywhere in the underground complex, which appears abandoned.

 While trying to reach the surface, the man comes upon a bearded stranger pinned against the wall by the protruding vines that are slowly taking over his body.
-The stranger, in great pain and sounding deranged, tells the man he's the creator of that entire system, and then warns him about an unseen menace.
+The stranger, in great pain and sounding deranged, tells the man he is the creator of the entire system, and then warns him about an unseen menace.
 A growling noise approaches and the man loses consciousness.

 Upon waking up, the man keeps going up, passing throughout areas increasingly better-lit.
 He retrieves more recordings, revealing that one of the network technicians refused to give access to security personnel.
 It becomes clear that some kind of revolt was started by the workers over the conditions in the network.
 As a result, the corporate overlords ordered the security forces to forcibly take control of the network levels and seal the area.

 The man climbs up to Level -3, where he overhears some security personnel talk about their orders to capture "the architect".
-They also have what looks like a mutated human chained up, and it's revealed that a significant amount of the worker population have changed into mutants.
+They also have what looks like a mutated human chained up, and it is revealed that a significant amount of the worker population have changed into mutants.

 On Level -2, the man ends up in a small laboratory, which is suddenly surrounded by mutants.
-A figure in a protective suit uses a bright light and loud noise to scare the mutants away, then knocks the man out and restrains it, fearing he's infected as well.
+A figure in a protective suit uses a bright light and loud noise to scare the mutants away, then knocks the man out and restrains him, fearing he is infected as well.
 The figure, being one of Eden Log's botanists, explains the goal of the entire structure is to generate power from the sap of the living plant at the center of the network.
 However, at some point the plant has started to react, triggering the mutation.
 The botanist conducts a test on the man, connecting briefly with the plant, but surprisingly, the man seems to be able to reverse the corruption process, causing the seemingly sterile plant to sprout and become lush with growth.